 The particular method used will reflect the teaching activity and the children involved.
 Teachers regularly assess children's work to ensure the curriculum is appropriate and informs future planning.

-At Hudson we provide a creative curriculum based around the Cornerstones Curriculum.
+At Hudson we provide a creative curriculum using the Cornerstones curriculum resource as a basis and foundation to our implementation plan.

 What is the Cornerstones Curriculum?